Men of War (comics): All-American Men of War

 All-American Men of War did not start with issue #1; it was a renaming of the 1948 series All-American Western, which itself was a renaming of the 1939 series All-American Comics.
 The title became All-American Men of War with issue #127, published in August–September 1952.
 All-American Men of War published two issues before rebooting the numbering with issue #2 in December 1952–January 1953.
 All-American Men of War #35 (July 1956) featured the first painted cover on a DC comic book.

 One of the earliest known examples of pop art, Roy Lichtenstein's Whaam! adapted a panel from a story titled "Star Jockey", from All-American Men of War #89 (January–February 1962), drawn by Irv Novick.
 The painting depicts a fighter aircraft, the North American P-51 Mustang, firing a rocket into an enemy plane, with a red-and-yellow explosion (in the source comic the aircraft is a North American F-86 Sabre).
 The cartoon style is heightened by the use of the onomatopoeic lettering "Whaam!" and the yellow-boxed caption with black lettering.
 Lichtenstein used other artwork from this series for other works, including Brattata and Bratatat!.

 The All-American Men of War letters page was titled "Combat Corner".

 Men of War

 After eleven years, the series returned with the shortened title Men of War.
 It was published for 26 issues from August 1977–March 1980.

 Men of War vol. 2

 Men of War vol. 2 was launched in 2011 as part of The New 52 initiative; the series was written by Ivan Brandon.
-In 2012, DC canceled Men of War following its eighth issue, along with other six titles, to be replaced by a "second wave" of six new titles.
+In 2012, DC canceled Men of War vol. 2 alongside six other titles following their eighth issues, to replace them by a "second wave" of six new titles.